JieunKwon/JavaEE-servlet-Jsp-MySQL-Bootstrap-/README.md

 - All business logic and data processing are done in Servlets and JavaBeans.

-          Functionalities
+          Functionalities and Page Flow

 - User ( Customer )
 ---------------------------
 1. Registration for new account

-2. Shoes shopping (provide shoes listing and detail pages, searching for the specific item with keyword)
+2. Shoes shopping (shopping through shoes listing and detail pages, searching for the specific item with keyword)

+3. Add some itmes to shopping bag (can edit quantity or delete items)

-3. Place a order
+4. Place a order (check out items and edit delivery details)

 4. Management for their account information and order details